Stress Incontinence Symptoms

 Small amounts of urine leaking when you laugh, sneeze, cough, or exercise

-Some people experience leakage only during high-impact activities (e.g., running), while others may have leakage from mild movements like standing up.
+Some people experience leakage only during high-impact activities (e.g., running), while others may suffer from severe stress incontinence that causes urine leakage from mild movements, such as simply standing up.

 Risk Factors

-Vaginal deliveries can stretch or weaken pelvic structures.
+Vaginal deliveries frequently stretch or weaken pelvic structures, increasing the risk of female urinary incontinence.

 Conditions like smoking-related cough or bronchitis strain the pelvic floor.